dreamyguy/Progressive.js/README.md

 - Multiple enhancements cannot be applied to individual elements
 - You can only use a class name to select elements
 - The fallback in browsers that don't support CSS animations uses the `onload` event.
 It would be nicer to use `DOMContentLoaded` where available.

+##Contribute

+If you would like to contribute, I would advise you to setup `grunt` locally.
+That way the javascript is both automatically checked for syntax errors and minified before your changes are pushed to the remote branch.

+You will need to have `grunt` installed globally.
+Run:

+    npm install -g grunt-cli

+Once you have installed `grunt` globally, run:

+    npm install

+...while at the root of this repository.
+The dependencies/plugins will be retrieved and you'll have `grunt` running the linting and minification tasks on the background as you develop, by running:

+    grunt watch

+Run this command on a dedicated shell so that it keeps running uninterrupted.
+Enjoy!